Overland Park Expungement Lawyers

 In Kansas, many convictions or diversions for crimes such as theft, possession of marijuana and battery are eligible for expungement three years after the satisfaction of the sentence imposed by the court.
 While not all crimes are eligible for expungement, other crimes do become eligible after five year or seven years.

 Don’t let your past define your future.
 It is never too early to begin thinking about your options.
-Let our experienced attorneys help you.
+Let our local Johnson County expungement attorneys help you.

 Contact The Expungement Lawyers at Henderson Legal Defense